 – Above 500mm loses a bit of quality

-If you’re searching for a telephoto lens for Nikon D7500, look no further.
-This one here is an excellent investment for those who want to capture wildlife or sports events.
+This is an excellent investment for those who want to capture wildlife or sports events.
 Considering its category, it offers a budget-friendly option for telephoto photography.

-Build and handling: For those who are familiar with telephoto lenses, it’s common knowledge that they tend to be heavy.
+Build and handling: For those familiar with telephoto lenses, it’s common knowledge that they tend to be heavy.
 However, this particular lens, weighing 68.1 oz (1,930 g), is relatively lightweight compared to other telephoto lenses, which often weigh 35 oz (1 kg) more.
-Despite its reduced weight, it still has a professional feel to it and hasn’t lost any of its performance capabilities.
+Despite its reduced weight, it still has a professional feel and hasn’t lost any of its performance capabilities.

-Performance: Aside from offering a broad range of focal lengths and a respectable aperture, this Nikon D7500 telephoto lens also boasts several impressive features and advantages.
+Performance: Aside from offering a broad range of focal lengths and a respectable aperture, this telephoto lens also boasts several impressive features and advantages.
 Its performance in low-light conditions is noteworthy and will enhance your landscape photography.
 The high-speed hypersonic motor ensures smooth and satisfying focusing.
-And, the built-in image stabilization is a standout feature of this lens.
+The built-in image stabilization is a standout feature of this lens.

-Overall, if your photography goal is to capture distant subjects, whether they be wildlife or sporting events, then this lens is the best choice for your Nikon D7500.
-Despite being one of the pricier lenses on this list, when considering its features and capabilities, it offers great value and is worth the investment.
+Despite being one of the pricier lenses on this list, its features and capabilities offer great value and are worth the investment.

 8. Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED